 Sound Artist: Dan Fox

 Co-produced by Cumbria Music Hub and Orchestras Live in partnership with Wordsworth Grasmere and Cumbria Development Education Centre.
-We are grateful for funding from Arts Council England, South Lakeland Council and the Scops Arts Trust.
+We are grateful for funding from Arts Council England, Cumbria County Council Community Grant for South Lakeland and the Scops Arts Trust.